huu4ontocord/rio/README.md

 There are other features, and we will create documentation soon...

 # How it works
 We use a transformer NER model that is good enough for the current language - in this case, a specific model for the language, or a model with some cross-lingual capabilities.
 Muliwai tags using the transformer, then translates the sentence to a target_lang (e.g., English), and tests to see if the translation preserves the NER tagging, and discoutns or increases the weight of an NER decision accordingly.
-It then performs NER in the target_lang, and translates to the src_lang.
+It then performs NER in the target_lang, and back translates to the src_lang.
 It then matches the translate sentence to the original sentence, to determine which text spans in the *original* src_lang sentence should be NER tagged based on the target_lang NER.

 We also use spacy and regex as added signals for NER tags.

 # What it's meant for
-The technique used are very compute heavy, and not intended to perform fast detection or anonymization of a dataset.
+The translation techniques used are very compute heavy, and not intended to perform fast detection or anonymization of a dataset.
 Instead, it is intended to be used to create augmented training data to train a relatively fast model (e.g., spacy or transformer model) for languages where there is little or no NER data.

 # Installing
 ```